seyed-ruzaik/HubSpot-Backend/README.md

 # HubSpot API Integration

-This repository contains a Python script to fetch and display sales emails and tickets from HubSpot using their API.
+This repository contains a Python script to fetch and display marketing emails and tickets from HubSpot using their API.

 ## Functionalities